How to corporatise a university (in three steps) - Honi Soit

 How to corporatise a university (in three steps)

-Corporate governance, private funding and performance management make up today's neoliberal university.
+Corporate governance, private funding and performance management make up today's university.

 The past 18 months in Australian higher education has seen destructive funding cuts, 40,000 job losses and revelations of widespread underpayment of casual staff.
 In this feature, Honi traces how we got to this low point in three parts: corporatised university governance; privatisation of funding; and cost-cutting and efficiency measures.